UK TimesUK Times

 “Greeks have been priced out of what was once their favourite holiday destination and foreign tourists are heading for Turkey or Spain where they’ll get more things for less,” a shopkeeper says.

-For a “high-end destination”, DK Oyster is surprisingly low key.
-I have visions of Kalashnikov-toting guards at the entrance, so I walk past a hole-in-the wall taverna several times before realising it is the place I’m looking for.
+For a “high-end destination”, DK Oyster is surprisingly low-key.
+I have visions of Kalashnikov-toting guards at the entrance, so I walk past a hole-in-the-wall taverna several times before realising it is the place I’m looking for.

 I expect to be lured inside, but the bored-looking cashier carries on cleaning his nails and the table-tout stares out at the sunbeds.

-A portion of fries is priced at €19 (£16) (Heidi Fuller-Love)
+Not as cheap as chips: a portion of fries will set you back €19 (£16) (Heidi Fuller-Love)

 The small black menu, on display outside the taverna, reminds me of the notices Greek people put up when someone dies.